 Covington, Bogue Falaya River

 Situated across the Bogue Falaya River from downtown Covington, The Chimes offers some of the most spectacular views of any waterfront dining destinations you’ll find.
 The Cajun and Creole traditions are strong here, with menu items that include everything from boudin to alligator.
 Combine your trip to The Chimes with a leisurely paddle down the Bogue Falaya — local outfitter Canoe & Trail Adventures launches from The Chimes’ boardwalk.

 Springfield, Tickfaw River

 Looking for a down-home, no-frills, off-the-beaten-path waterfront dining experience?
 Then, Tin Lizzy’s is your kind of place.
 It’s located along an especially curvy stretch of the Tickfaw River in remote Livingston Parish, just a half-hour drive from the antique shops and breweries in Ponchatoula and nearby Hammond.
-Catch live bands performing there seasonally, and enjoy dockside cocktails and bar food there year-round.
+Catch live bands performing seasonally and enjoy dockside cocktails and bar food year-round.

 West Monroe, Ouachita River

 While Cajun cuisine may be more closely associated with south Louisiana than north, Trapp’s brings the flavors of boudin, crawfish, gumbo and beans & rice to West Monroe.
 The restaurant's culinary history is the stuff of legend, dating back to the 1890s when patriarch Bernard Trappey founded a hot sauce empire that has thrived for decades.
 Learn more about the Trappey family’s deep Louisiana roots by checking out the family photos on the restaurant’s walls, and enjoy a touch of Trappey’s with your meal while overlooking the Ouachita River.